YimingQiao/BlitzDB/README.md

 Build
 -----

+The build requirements are given in the file `BUILD`.

 There are several options to build. `MODE` is an important variable governing the type of build.
 The default is `MODE=perf`, see the Makefile for more options. `DEBUG=1` triggers a debug build (off by